-Some historic functional facilities remain at FCFH but substantial infrastructure improvements are required to achieve the Hatcheries Management and Operation Plan fish production goals.
+Some historic functional facilities remain at FCFH, but substantial infrastructure improvements are required to achieve the Hatcheries Management and Operations Plan fish production goals.
 FCFH improvements will occur within the existing facility footprint to minimize environmental and cultural resource disturbances.
 FCFH will be in operation prior to the drawdown of Iron Gate Reservoir.
 Post-removal dam conditions will allow anadromous fish to ascend Fall Creek and be trapped for future brood purposes.
-The water rights and maximum available flow for the Project are set at 10 cubic feet per second (cfs).
-This water right is non-consumptive, and water must be returned to Fall Creek, with final designs addressing National Pollutant Discharge Elimination System (NPDES) water quality permit considerations.
-The Hatcheries Management and Operation Plan requires CDFW to employ Best Management Practices to minimize pollutants and therapeutants being discharged to Fall Creek during hatchery operations.
+The water supply and maximum available flow for the Project are set at 10 cubic feet per second (cfs).
+This water usage is non-consumptive, and water must be returned to Fall Creek, with final designs addressing NPDES wastewater permit considerations.
+The Hatcheries Management and Operations Plan requires CDFW to employ Best Management Practices to minimize pollutants and therapeutants being discharged to Fall Creek during hatchery operations.

-Hatchery production at FCFH will occur until license surrender is effective, or for 8 years following Iron Gate Dam removal.
+Hatchery production at FCFH will occur until License Surrender is effective.
+The Renewal Corporation expects that CDFW will continue to operate FHFH for 8 years following Iron Gate Dam removal, pursuant to the Klamath Hydroelectric Settlement Agreement.